How to improve English accent and pronunciation

 Once you have mastered the imitation, you can find another person to imitate so you expose yourself to different styles.
 When you feel ready, you will come up with your own style that is both clear and that feels right to you.

 Have fun with this.
 Just play with sounds.
 Don’t make it about correctness.
-Language is about communicating your message.
+Afterall, language is about communicating your ideas, so you can make more friends and work more efficiently with others.

 Please share the results of your experiment with me.
-Email estrellachan@gmail.com
+You can email me at estrellachan@gmail.com

 If you find this blog helpful, you might also enjoy reading some advanced techniques to improve inflection in your spoken English.